LizzyonGit/fruits-hold-em/TESTING.md

 ### HTML validator

-During development when I ran this validator, I needed to add a hidden heading for the sections surrounding the game and credit info section index.html.
+During development when I ran this [HTML validator](https://validator.w3.org/), I needed to add a hidden heading for the sections surrounding the game and credit info section index.html.
 Currently, there are no issues for index.html and 404.html:
  -  [index.html](https://validator.w3.org/nu/?doc=https%3A%2F%2Flizzyongit.github.io%2Ffruits-hold-em%2Findex.html)
  -  [404.html](https://validator.w3.org/nu/?doc=https%3A%2F%2Flizzyongit.github.io%2Ffruits-hold-em%2F404.html)

-### W3C validator
+### CSS validator

-For style.css, there are no errors.
+For style.css, there are no errors in the [Jigsaw validator](https://jigsaw.w3.org/css-validator/).
 There are some warnings related to the imported Google Fonts and used variables, that can be ignored.
 There are also warnings about setting the same colours for backgrounds and borders on buttons and the middle row when there is no winning combination, which I did on purpose to override the Bootstrap button and border colours, and for the middle row, the border is the same colour but it is distinctive from the background colour, to highlight the middle row is the row the whole game is about.
 Because I ran my code through the [Autoprefixer](https://autoprefixer.github.io/), I also get warnings about this, which can be ignored.

  ![Css warnings](docs/screenshots/css-warnings.png)